Silt: Sources

 Laboratory experiments have produced contradictory results regarding the effectiveness of various silt production mechanisms.
 This may be due to the use of vein or pegmatite quartz in some of the experiments.
 Both materials form under conditions promoting ideal crystal growth, and may lack the Moss defects of quartz grains in granites.
 Thus production of silt from vein quartz is very difficult by any mechanism, whereas production of silt from granite quartz proceeds readily by any of a number of mechanisms.
 However, the main process is likely abrasion through transport, including fluvial comminution, aeolian attrition and glacial grinding.

 Because silt deposits (such as loess, a soil composed mostly of silt) seem to be associated with glaciated or mountainous regions in Asia and North America, much emphasis has been placed on glacial grinding as a source of silt.
 High Asia has been identified as a major generator of silt, which accumulated to form the fertile soils of north India and Bangladesh, and the loess of central Asia and north China.
-Loess has long been though to be absent or rare in deserts lacking nearby mountains (Sahara, Australia).
+Loess has long been thought to be absent or rare in deserts lacking nearby mountains (Sahara, Australia).
 However, laboratory experiments show eolian and fluvial processes can be quite efficient at producing silt, as can weathering in tropical climates.
-Silt seems to be produced in great quantities in dust storms, and silt deposits found Israel, Tunisia, Nigeria, and Saudi Arabia cannot be attributed to glaciation.
-Furthemore, desert source areas in Asia may be more important for loess formation than previously thought.
+Silt seems to be produced in great quantities in dust storms, and silt deposits found in Israel, Tunisia, Nigeria, and Saudi Arabia cannot be attributed to glaciation.
+Furthermore, desert source areas in Asia may be more important for loess formation than previously thought.
 Part of the problem may be the conflation of high rates of production with environments conducive to deposition and preservation, which favors glacial climates more than deserts.

 Loess associated with glaciation and cold weathering may be distinguishable from loess associated with hot regions by the size distribution.
 Glacial loess has a typical particle size of about 25 microns.
 Desert loess contains either larger or smaller particles, with the fine silt produced in dust storms and the coarse silt fraction possibly representing the fine particle tail of sand production.